 $30 to $40 Range

-For about $10 more, you can find upgrades within many of the biggest names in Irish whiskey.
-These are typically blends that include whiskies which are just a little older than those found in the brands' flagship bottlings.
+For about $10 more, you can find upgrades from the biggest names in Irish whiskey.
+These are typically blends that include whiskeys just a little older than those found in the brands' flagship bottles.

-There are also some lesser-known gems in this section, which are definitely worth picking up when you come across them.
-Look for names like Slieve Foy, The Irishman, and Tyrconnell for a premium Irish whiskey that is sure to impress.
+There are also some lesser-known gems in this style worth picking up when you come across them.
+Look for names like Slieve Foy, The Irishman, and Tyrconnell for a premium Irish whiskey that will impress.